How to use the MAX function

 and returns 194.

-9. MAX function second-highest number
+9. Second-highest number

 The image above demonstrates a formula in cell E2 that extracts the second largest number from cell range B3:B10.
 The values are: